MartinMcCurley/FEDOR/docs/research.md

-# **Design and Implementation of FEDOR.ppl: A Solver-Based Shanky Profile for 5-Max No-Limit Texas Hold’em (2-30bb)**
+# **Design and Implementation of FEDOR.ppl: A Solver-Based Shanky Profile for 5-Max No-Limit Texas Hold'em (2-30bb)**

-**Executive Summary** This report outlines a comprehensive methodology for developing FEDOR.ppl, a production-ready, solver-based Shanky/OpenHoldem profile for 5-max No-Limit Texas Hold’em, optimized for effective stack depths of 2 bb to 30 bb.
+**Executive Summary** This report outlines a comprehensive methodology for developing FEDOR.ppl, a production-ready, solver-based Shanky/OpenHoldem profile for 5-max No-Limit Texas Hold'em, optimized for effective stack depths of 2 bb to 30 bb.
 The project leverages credible public GTO resources, including charts, push/fold tables, and existing profile fragments.
 Where GTO coverage is lacking, new strategies will be generated using Deep Monte Carlo Counterfactual Regret Minimization (MCCFR) or Single Deep CFR (SD-CFR) via the PokerRL framework, targeting convergence on a single NVIDIA RTX 4070 Ti (12 GB VRAM) within a 7-day training cycle per segment.
 A rich bet-sizing menu (1/3P, 1/2P, 2/3P, P, 2P, jam) will be modeled, with unlimited re-raises handled recursively until the stack-to-pot ratio (SPR) is less than 1\.
 Board abstraction techniques will be employed to manage VRAM usage, aiming for peak GPU memory below 11 GB.
 The final profile will convert probabilistic solver outputs into deterministic OpenPPL logic, utilizing custom C/C++ helper DLLs for enhanced functionality.
 The project is structured into eight weekly sprints, culminating in a validated FEDOR.ppl profile demonstrating near-oracle level performance (≥ \-1 bb/100 vs. the MCCFR oracle over 1 million hands).
 Key deliverables include a detailed asset inventory, bet-tree design, board abstraction research, MCCFR training protocols, merge/quantisation algorithms, code generation blueprints, a validation plan, and a complete project roadmap with risk assessment.

 ## **1\.
 Asset Inventory**